-- 1. Individual buildings within the complex shall be numbered in consecutive order as approved by BNS.
+- 1. Individual buildings within the complex shall be numbered in consecutive order as approved by the Building and Neighborhood Services Department or BNS.
 The building numbering sequence shall start on the right side of the "main" approved addressed entrance and flow in a counterclockwise direction consecutively numbering each building from outward to inward keeping even numbers on the right and odd numbers on the left. - 2.
 Individual apartment unit identification numbers shall begin with the building number; then floor number; and then unit number.
 (Example: 1000 Just Street Apt.
 1101).
 All apartment complexes shall follow this sequence. - 3.
-No alphabetical symbols A through Z, hyphens, or duplications shall be used.
+No alphas, hyphens, or duplications shall be used.